-Faculty members who suspect that a student may have violated a provision of the Academic Honesty Code are obligated to investigate the incident and discuss their findings with the student or students involved.
-Faculty members who conduct such investigations are encouraged to confer with their Division Chair, Instructional Deans or Vice President of Learning, and/or Vice President of Student Affairs regarding procedures, valid proof, and due process.
+Step 2: Faculty members who suspect that a student may have violated a provision of the Academic Honesty Code are obligated to investigate the incident and meet with the student and discuss with them that an alleged Academic Honesty Violation might have taken place and the possible sanctions that could be in play.
+Then conduct an investigation to see if your student has committed an Academic Honesty Violation.
+Faculty members who conduct such investigations are encouraged to confer with their instructional and/or student affairs administration regarding procedures, valid proof, and due process.

-Faculty members who determine that a student violated the Academic Honesty Code must take action, both to prevent future violations and to preserve the academic integrity of their courses and the College community.
-Cases of academic dishonesty must be reported to the Vice President of Student Affairs, Instructional Deans, or Vice President of Learning.
+Step 3: Faculty members who determine that a student violated the Academic Honesty Code must take action, both to prevent future violations and to preserve the academic integrity of their courses and the College community.
+Academic honesty violations will be reported to the Vice President of Student Affairs, the Division Chair, the Instructional Dean, and to the Vice President of Instruction by completing the Academic Honesty Incident Violation form.
+Anyone who witnesses an incident can also fill out the Academic Honesty Incident Violation form.

-The Vice President of Student Affairs maintains a file that contains a record of each Academic Honesty Code violation reported to that office.
+The Instructor will be informed of the progress of their student's academic honesty violation through an online system, which will track the student's violations throughout their academic career at Lee College.
 These records are not attached to nor do they become a part of the student's permanent records or transcript unless repeated violations result in the student's expulsion from the College.

-The Vice President of Student Affairs will treat violations of the Academic Honesty Code in the manner described below:
+The Vice President of Student Affairs and the Vice President of Instruction will treat violations of the Academic Honesty Code in the manner described below:

-Penalties: Violations of the Academic Honesty Code during a student's academic career are as follows:
+Penalties for proven violations of the Academic Honesty code during a student's entire career at Lee College are as follows: